Female Urinary Incontinence: What You Need to Know

 - Mid-urethral sling — This option is specific for female stress incontinence because it places a narrow strip of mesh within the body to support the urethra.
 Resolving incontinence issues, can be achieved immediately following the procedure.

 - Urethral bulking- Also specific to female incontinence, this procedure involves injecting natural bulking agents around the urethra to increase outlet resistance and achieve continence.
 Bulking can be done in the office without the need for an anesthetic.

 While urinary incontinence issues can be extremely common among women, it is highly treatable and can be managed to give you back your quality of life.
 We at Western Michigan Urological Associates want to help develop a treatment plan, specific to your needs, and help you effectively deal with your symptoms of urinary incontinence.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.